 Other aspects

-[PR 6-1] The 5G system shall support mechanisms, for the HPLMN and/or VPLMN controlling a mobile base station relay , to enable/disable mobile relay operation if/when the relay (e.g. on a mobile vehicle) is roaming in a VPLMN.[PR 6-2] The 5G system shall be able to fulfil necessary regulatory requirements (e.g. for support of emergency services) when UEs access the 3GPP network via a mobile base station relay (e.g. mounted on a vehicle).
+[PR 6-2] The 5G system shall be able to fulfil necessary regulatory requirements (e.g. for support of emergency services) when UEs access the 3GPP network via a mobile base station relay (e.g. mounted on a vehicle).

 [PR 6-3] The 5G system shall be able to support priority services (e.g. MPS) when UEs access the 3GPP network via a mobile base station relay (e.g. mounted on a vehicle).